fractarchy/fractagui/README.md

 >
 > ![](media/socmedia.png)
 >
-> To overview an example site made with Fract-exp CMS, please follow [this link](https://contrast-zone.github.io/moonlight/).
+> To overview an example site made with Moonlight CMS, please follow [this link](https://contrast-zone.github.io/moonlight/).

 ## 1. about moonlight